HU-SD-S3/s3-kennisbank/architecture/architectual-patterns.md

 ```

 Here the `features` folder contains all the features of the application, and each feature has its own `view`,
 `controller`, and `service` folders.
-This allows us to keep all the code related to a specific feature together, making
+This allows us to keep all the code related to a specific feature together, making it easier to develop, test,
-it easier to develop, test, and maintain.
+and maintain.

+> [!NOTE]
+>
+> Instead of using subfolders within the `features` folder, you can also use files with a naming convention that
+> indicates the layer, such as `feature-1.service.js`, `feature-1.controller.js`.

 ## Reusability